Skip to main content Accessibility

 In Eric K. Ward’s article “Skin in the Game,” published in 2017 by Political Research Associates, he explains that antisemitism gave the movement a new theoretical basis for claims of white supremacy.
 “Antisemitism,” Ward explains, “is a particular and potent form of racism so central to [white] supremacy that Black people would not win our freedom without tearing it down.”

 While the Nation of Islam also has a history of homophobic rhetoric, they are one of the most active disseminators of antisemitic materials and have a history of contributing to antisemitism both within and outside the Black community.
 Compiled by the Nation of Islam’s Ministry of Research, The Secret Relationship Between Blacks and Jews is a foremost antisemitic book.
-Khalid Abdul Muhammad – a top official within the Nation of Islam – used the book as a source for his infamously antisemitic and anti-LGBTQ speech at Kean College in 1993.
+Khalid Abdul Muhammad – a top official within the Nation of Islam – used the book as a source for his infamously antisemitic and anti-LGBTQ+ speech at Kean College in 1993.

-The Nation of Islam’s Louis Farrakhan has claimed that Jewish people are Satan and are attempting to kill him “non-violently, with radiated seed.”
+Louis Farrakhan has claimed that Jewish people are Satan and are attempting to kill him “non-violently, with radiated seed.”
 Farrakhan has also falsely claimed that pedophilia and sexual perversion have spread due to the Jewish influence in Hollywood.
-Both Farrakhan and Khalid Adbul Muhammad have also used the word “bloodsucker” to dehumanize Jewish people, claiming they are “bloodsuckers of the poor.”
+Both Farrakhan and Khalid Abdul Muhammad have also used the word “bloodsucker” to dehumanize Jewish people, claiming they are “bloodsuckers of the poor.”
+Holocaust deniers form another segment of groups and individuals whose ideology bolsters the antisemitism that permeates many hate groups.
+Adherents to this small segment of the far right seek to validate antisemitism and undermine the experiences of Jewish people by distorting the historical facts of the Holocaust or outright denying it ever happened.

-Holocaust deniers espouse falsehoods including that Jewish people died from disease, starvation and other indiscriminate challenges rather than a systematic genocide orchestrated and executed by the Nazi Party during its occupation of Europe during World War II.
+Holocaust deniers spread such falsehoods as the claim that Jewish people died from disease, starvation and other indiscriminate challenges rather than a systematic genocide orchestrated and executed by the Nazi Party during its occupation of Europe during World War II.
 Holocaust deniers falsely claim that the gas chambers in Nazi concentration camps were used for recreation and delousing prisoners – and even that they were built after World War II.
 Holocaust deniers also exaggerate minor discrepancies in reported Jewish casualties and deaths during the Holocaust as evidence of sweeping historical fallacies.
-Adherents to this ideology often mask these claims behind the guise of pseudo-intellectual “historical revisionism.”

 Belief in ZOG and denial of the veracity of the Holocaust are also ideological underpinnings of the white nationalist movement.
 Greg Johnson, the editor-in-chief of the white nationalist publishing company Counter-Currents, credits David Irving as instrumental in his conversion to white nationalism.
-Additionally, flyers from such groups as the New Jersey European Heritage Association claim that movements for racial equity and social justice like Black Lives Matter are controlled by Jewish-funded organizations.
+Additionally, flyers from such groups as the New Jersey European Heritage Association claim that movements for racial equity and social justice including Black Lives Matter are controlled by Jewish-funded organizations.

 The influence of Holocaust denialism spreads far beyond the increasingly murky boundaries of far-right ideologies.
 Just one week into Trump’s term, his administration issued a statement for Holocaust Remembrance Day that omitted any mention of Jewish people and antisemitism.
 This came just months before Trump alleged that there “were very fine people, on both sides” at the August 2017 “Unite the Right” rally in Charlottesville, Virginia, where members of the far right chanted, “Jews will not replace us,” and the Nazi slogan “blood and soil.”

-White nationalist Nick Fuentes used antisemitism in a “Stop the Steal” rally in Atlanta, Georgia, in November 2020, when he claimed “global special interest groups” were responsible for Trump’s election loss.
+White nationalist Nick Fuentes used antisemitism in a “Stop the Steal” rally in Atlanta in November 2020, when he claimed “global special interest groups” were responsible for Trump’s election loss.
 Fuentes pushed a coded conspiracy that the system is corrupt and more specifically that Biden will be used as “a tool by the same global interests who have very sick plans for [Trump supporters], your communities and your children.”

 This narrative powers some of the QAnon conspiracy theories that motivated Trump-supporting rioters to storm the U.S. Capitol on Jan.
 6, 2021.
 Some QAnon supporters claim that a secret cabal of Jewish people controls the world and sexually abuse and traffic Christian children for their blood, an antisemitic trope based on “blood libel.”
-President Trump pointedly refused to denounce the conspiracy theory when questioned about it in an August 2020 press conference and again during a televised town hall in his campaign for reelection.
+Trump pointedly refused to denounce the conspiracy theory when questioned about it in an August 2020 press conference and again during a televised town hall in his campaign for reelection.

 During the attack on the Capitol, which was incited by Trump’s unfounded claims of election fraud, numerous antisemitic slogans were on display.
 One protester who breached the Capitol wore a sweatshirt that read, “Camp Auschwitz” and “work brings freedom.”
 Another rioter was spotted wearing a shirt emblazoned with “6MWE,” which stands for “6 million wasn’t enough,” implying that more Jewish people should have died in the Holocaust.

 In recent years, antisemitism has led to a deadly shooting at a Jewish market in Jersey City, New Jersey, another mass killing at the Tree of Life synagogue in Pittsburgh, Pennsylvania, and a hostage-taking at a synagogue in Colleyville, Texas.
+In 2023, the Pittsburgh shooter was found guilty on 63 charges and sentenced to death.

 View all groups by state and by ideology.